 Our international parent community is predominantly affiliated with embassies, international organizations, and international corporations.
 Our local parents tend to work in private businesses or professions such as medicine and law.

 The core of excellence at AIS is the talented faculty and administration.
 Each of the three academic divisions is headed by a trained and experienced principal.
-In addition, the Senior Leadership Team includes the School Director, Director of Curriculum and Instruction, the Director of Athletics, Activities, and Events, the Director of Technology, the Director of Admissions, and the Business Manager.
+In addition, the Senior Leadership Team includes the School Director, Director of Curriculum and Instruction, the Director of Athletics, Activities, and Events, the Director of Technology, the Director of Admissions, Director of Development, Director of Human Resources and Business Manager.
 There are also trained and experienced counselors in each of the three divisions, resource staff, and librarians for the Elementary and Secondary schools.
 A full-time nurse practitioner oversees the school’s health unit.

 The AIS Faculty numbers over 100 individuals.
 More than 80% of our teachers hold advanced degrees, with several having earned doctorates.
 A substantial majority are U.S. citizens, but the school does have teachers of other nationalities, including faculty from Europe, Canada, the Middle East, the Far East, and South America.
 The teachers at AIS are dedicated professionals with a commitment to on-going development, as demonstrated by frequent attendance at regional and international conferences, IB training, and subject-specific workshops.